This post may contain affiliate links. Please read my disclosure and privacy policy.

 cottage cheese waffle batter blended together.

 Secure the lid and blend until smooth.
 You may need to stop and scrape down the sides of the blender until all of the oats are pulverized.
+This cottage cheese waffle batter will not be super runny.
+It will thicken as it rests.

 When your waffle iron is ready, grease each side with cooking spray or brush with melted butter or coconut oil.

-Transfer roughly 1/3 cup of batter to the center of waffle iron, then close the lid.
+Transfer roughly 1/3 cup of batter to the center of the waffle iron, then close the lid.
 Cook at a medium setting (mine is set to 4 out of 6) until it beeps that’s done.

 Detoxinista Tip

 It’s okay if a 1/3 cup of batter doesn’t fully fill your waffle iron’s plate.
-Round waffles are easy to customize, and in some cases filling the plate fully will result in waffles that are too large to fit in your toaster.
+Round waffles are easy to customize, and in some cases, filling the plate fully will result in waffles that are too large to fit in your toaster.

 cottage cheese waffle batter before and after cooking in a waffle iron.